jan-cieslik/cancer_informatics/docs/learning_R/manipulating_saving_data.md

 ```

 :::caution
-If the column order changes over time, the outcome will be wrong!
-To avoid this, you should always use column names and not the column numbers.
+To avoid confusion, you should always use column names and not the column numbers.
 This ensures that the outcome is correct regardless of the order.

 ```r